-Cyberattacks now cost companies about $200,000 on average.
+It’s estimated that a cyberattack could cost a small business an average of $2.98 million.
 That’s more than enough to put a small company out of business—and that’s the average cost of just one attack.

-It is a stressful and necessary task to put together a budget for a business, but cybersecurity must be prioritized.
+It is a stressful and necessary task to put together a budget for a business, but SMBs must prioritize cybersecurity services.
 The alternative is potentially losing the business altogether.

 3. “My data is not important to bad actors.”

 It’s easy to fall under the notion that only large companies have data that’s worth stealing.
-That’s far from the truth.
+However, that’s far from the truth.
 Whether it be employee records, information about clients, or financial details, every business has valuable data.

-Ransom is surging, with average payments around $178,000—an increase of 60% quarter over quarter, and reports say that ransom attacks are happening every 14 seconds.
+Ransom is surging,with average payments around $812,000—an increase of 60% quarter over quarter, and reports say that ransom attacks are happening every 14 seconds.

 A ransom payment is not the only point of concern here.
-What will it cost your client to go without access to their data or systems should they be breached?
+What will it cost your client to go without access to their data or systems if they get breached?
 Can they survive five days without access?